Banner Ad.ADBA Awards Ceremony.

 Spread the love

-Anaerobic digestion biomethane “gas to grid” (Biomethane Gas-Main Injection in England) has in the last 5 years become more popular for new biogas plant installations than the previous favourite of “electricity to grid” installations.
+Anaerobic digestion biomethane “gas to grid” (Biomethane Gas-Main Injection in England) has since 2017 become a lot more popular (for new biogas plant installations) than the previous favourite of “electricity to grid” installations.

-We predict that this trend from “biogas generators” to “biogas upgraders” (producing high purity biomethane) will continue and that gas to grid AD plants will soon also be operating in Scotland and Northern Ireland.
+We predict that the trend of new biogas plants to move away from being “biogas electricity generators” to “biogas upgraders” (producing high purity biomethane) will continue and that gas to grid AD plants will soon also be operating in Scotland and Northern Ireland.

 It's easy to forget that gas grid connections were pioneered as recently as 2015 in the UK as they seem to be commonplace now.
 The earliest agricultural biogas plant, that we are aware of, to start injecting their biomethane into the natural gas grid was that operated by Wyke Farms.